willmendesneto/willmendesneto.github.io/content/posts/unit-test-in-johnny-five-nodebot-apps/index.md

   This time something simple, but without good information about it is how to add unit tests in Nodebots apps.
 date: '2016-06-27T00:00:00.000Z'
-path: /blog/unit-test-in-johnny-five-nodebot-apps
+path: /posts/unit-test-in-johnny-five-nodebot-apps
 category: "post"
-lang: end
+lang: en
 layout: post
 author: Wilson Mendes
-tags: ['wordpress', 'jekyll']
+tags: ['nodejs', 'nodebots', 'javascript', 'tests']
 ---

 This time something simple, but without good information about it is how to add unit tests in Nodebots apps.